A lot or a little?

 You've seen it all in other Perry movies: juvenile jokes, marital woes, family strife, uplifting singing, and the pushy, bombastic, and sometimes wonderful Madea.
 Refreshing and surprising this movie is not, so if innovation and vision are what you’re looking for, you’ll have to move on.
 What's more, feminists may be taken aback by the shrewish portrayal of most of the women, and how their deference toward their husbands is not-so-subtly advised as the key to marital bliss.

-Families can talk about the movie's messages about family.
+Families can talk about the messages about family in Tyler Perry's Madea's Big Happy Family.
 What does family mean to you?
 What faults can you accept among family members?
 Which are harder to go along with?

 What is the film saying about the role of faith in helping people face hardships?

 Does the movie reinforce or undermine any stereotypes?

 Our editors recommend

 Common Sense Media's unbiased ratings are created by expert reviewers and aren't influenced by the product's creators or by any of our funders, affiliates, or partners.